Apply to be a Board Member

 - Enjoy nature!
 Visit the Nature Center seasonally.

-Past projects of the Board include:
+Past and recent projects of the Board include:

 - Contributing funds toward purchasing 228 acres